miaoyuchun/DDS2M/README.md

 python main_denoising.py
 python main_sisr.py
 ```
+More instruction about this code will be added soon!!!

 ## Citation and Acknowledgement
 If you find our work useful in your research, please cite: